glondu/belenios/doc/tool.md

  * `election.json`: election parameters
  * `trustees.json`: trustees' public keys
- * `public_creds.txt`: the public keys associated to valid credentials
+ * `public_creds.json`: the public keys associated to valid credentials
  * `ballots.jsons`: accepted ballots

 Note that the last one is dynamic, and evolve during the election.
 At